hbvj99/hbvj99.github.io/_posts/2021/2021-09-28-complete-guide-to-automate-deployment-using-jenkins.md

 ### 2. Jenkins Pipelines

 This is more mature and suitable for production uses.
-Each phase is called pipe where one certain task or command is executed and the collection of such tasks is called pipelines.
+Each phase is called pipe or stage where one certain task or command is executed and the collection of such tasks is called pipelines.
 It is similar to running [bash script](#1-execute-shell-script-using-ssh) but can organize complex activities effectively.

 This guide will not cover in-depth for pipelines but you can have an idea from here.

-The pipeline project has to be selected while creating a new job and you need to write pipeline scripts to execute the same [bash script](#1-execute-shell-script-using-ssh) commands in pipes also known as stages.
+The pipeline project has to be selected while creating a new job, and you need to write pipeline scripts to execute the same [bash script](#1-execute-shell-script-using-ssh) commands in stages.

 You can learn more about Jenkins pipelines [here](https://www.jenkins.io/doc/book/pipeline/).
 Here's one sample pipeline script;